 It is a wild growing, herbaceous green and straw-colored grass, with long slender stems, terminal flowering tops and fragrant grassy leaves.
 It is harvested before the flowers appear and the highest yield is obtained when the grass is fully dried – about one week after it has been cut.

 Palmarosa oil has been obtained through steam distillation since the 18th century.
 This particular essential oil is fast becoming a firm favorite in essential oil therapy and aromatherapy.
-Because Palmarosa essential oil has a rose-like smell, it is often used by unscrupulous essential oil wholesalers and retailers to adulterate Rose essential oil.
+Because palmarosa oil has a rose-like smell, it is often used by unscrupulous essential oil wholesalers and retailers to adulterate rose essential oil.